Nursing (NSG)

 Prerequisite or Co-requisite: NSG 614.

 NSG 624.
 Family Nurse Practitioner Clinical II.
-(2)
+(1-3)

-The second in a series of two, this clinical course allows the student to provide primary health care focused on patients across the lifespan, including pediatrics, adolescents, women, adults and older adults in a variety of settings.
+The second in a series of three, this clinical course allows the student to provide primary health care focused on patients across the lifespan, including pediatrics, adolescents, women, adults and older adults in a variety of settings.
 The student is guided and mentored by preceptors and faculty in activities expected of an advanced nurse practitioner.

 Prerequisite: NSG 622.

 NSG 626.
 Family Nurse Practitioner Capstone Clinical III.
-(2)
+(1-3; maximum 3)

 The third in a series of three, this clinical course allows the student to provide primary health care focused on patients across the lifespan, including pediatrics, adolescents, women, adults and older adults in a variety of settings.
 The student is guided and mentored by preceptors and faculty in activities expected of an advanced nurse practitioner.